aananthcn/Car-OS.Zephyr/README.md

 ### Pre-requisites
  * Setup MSYS2 as described in https://www.msys2.org/
+   * Once the installation is successful, please don't forget to add the binary paths to the environmental path variable of your windows computer.
  * Update pacman packages & database
    * `pacman -Syy`
    * `pacman -Syu`